d3vilguard/mesa-minimal-git-script/README.md

 Before running this script you will need (**only once!**) to set the **chroot** and the **local repo**.
 The first two steps here will explain doing just that.

 I will be providing two scripts.
 One compiles mesa-minimal-git as is.
 The other will compile only the drivers for AMD-GPUs.
+P.S. at the moment only one script compiling drivers only for AMD will be provided.

 ## Why mesa-minimal-git